Chess Valley RFC: Adult Rugby

 The senior men's section of the club fields two sides.

-For the 2022/2023 season the 1st XV are again playing in Counties 3 Herts/Middx.
-The 2nd XV are playing in Herts/Middx Merit League 7 (SW).
+For the 2025/2026 season the 1st XV are playing in Counties 2 Herts.
+The 2nd XV are playing in Counties 3 Herts.

 Games take place on Saturday afternoons with training being held on Tuesday and Thursday evenings.

 Women's Rugby

 The 2009/2010 season saw Chess Valley put together its first senior Ladies side.
 They managed to win their first piece of silverware, winning the Windsor 7's Plate Final 41-0 against Thames Valley Ladies.
 There is currently no women's team.

 Youth Rugby

-For the 2013-14 season CVRFC fields sides within the U18, U16 x2 teams, U14 and U13 age groups playing within the Herts and Middx leagues.
+For the 2025-26 season CVRFC fields sides within ranging from ages Colts (U18/17), U16, U15, U14 and U13 age groups playing within the Herts and Middx leagues.